sanoju/GaeTwWpBot/README.md

 ==========
 GaeTwWpBot is a GAE application to:
 - search tweets on Twitter,
-- post them to your WordPress site, and
+- aggregate them to your WordPress site, and
 - tweet daily to Twitter.

 The application is written in Python 2.7, and